Track orders using Geotags

 Optionally, you can specify an expected location longitude and latitude for a geotag.

-This will allow HyperTrack to provide the deviation between actual and expected locations which you can use to measure address accuracy and driver behavior.
+This will allow HyperTrack to provide the deviation between actual and expected locations which you can use to measure address accuracy and worker behavior.

 This computed deviation information will be available in the API, the Ops dashboard and the webhooks.

-For example, if you want to know if the driver James arrived at the customer location to fulfill the order, you could use a payload similar to the one below:
+For example, if you want to know if the nurse Jane arrived at the customer location, you could use a payload similar to the one below:

 // create new geotag payload